goatlas-io/atlas/README.md

 ## How It Works

 Atlas leverages kubernetes services, label selectors, and annotations to configurable all the necessary components.
 By default Atlas is configured to work seamlessly with [kube-prometheus-stack]() helm chart.

+Atlas uses services defined with external IPs to represent a downstream cluster, when properly annotated it will configure the system for accessing the downstream cluster securely.
+Once Atlas discovers a properly configured service, it will create a helm-values secret for properly deploying an envoy proxy on the downstream cluster.